oanguenot/webrtcmetrics/README.md

 ### Dealing with multiple streams in a probe

 A `RTCPeerConnection` can transport more than one audio and video streams (`MediaStreamTrack`).
-Statistics will be collected per type of stream (audio or video) and per direction (inbound or outbound).
+Statistics is collected per type of stream (audio or video) and per direction (inbound or outbound).

-Each report the statistics of all streams.
-Same for the ticket.
+Each report contains the statistics of all streams in live.
+Ticket summarizes the statistics of all streams at the end of the call.

 ### Creating multiples probes